opaque-systems/spdlog/README.md

 * `SPDLOG_NO_THREAD__ID`
 * `FMT_USE_INT128=0`

-This ensures that certain unsupported syscalls/library functions are used.
+This ensures that certain unsupported syscalls/library functions aren't used.